 We provide, principally through our agencies, a range of tailored supports for enterprise of all sizes in Ireland.

-There are over 170 different Government supports for Irish start-ups and small businesses.
-The Online Tool at SupportingSMEs.ie is to help Irish start-ups and SMEs to navigate the range of Government supports and identify which may be most relevant to their business.
+There are over 170 different government supports for Irish start-ups and small businesses.
+The online tool supportingSMEs.gov.ie helps Irish start-ups and SMEs to navigate the range of Government supports and identify which support may be most relevant to their business.

 Mapping of Supports

 Mapping of the Support Environment for Entrepreneurs is a directory compiling over 850 public and private sector supports for small businesses and start ups including co-working spaces, accelerators, and mentoring and networking opportunities.